TritonDataCenter/manta-nfs/README.md

     The default cache is under '/var/tmp/mfsdb' with a size limit of 1GB of local disk space.
 The time-to-live is the number of seconds a file will be cached before checking to see if it is stale.
-The default is one hour (3600 seconds).
+The default is twelve hours (43200 seconds).
 The writeback time is the number of seconds a dirty file will be cached before being written back to Manta.
 The default is one minute (60 seconds).
 If files are updated regularly (e.g. log files) then it might make sense to increase the timeout to reduce writeback traffic,